Hey, nobody likes an impostor. Am I right?

 And that’s the problem.

-Basically, gluten is what’s left over from certain grains (like wheat, corn or rice) that’s had all of its starchy carbohydrate (the good stuff) washed out of it.
+Basically, gluten is what’s left over from certain grains — like wheat, barley, rye and other wheat-type cereal grains — that’s had all its starchy carbohydrate (the good stuff) washed out of it.

 The rubbery protein residue that’s left is the gluten.

-Think of gluten as a sort of vegetable-based protein concentrate.
+Think of gluten as a sort of plant-based protein concentrate and meat substitute.

 with Gluten Ingredients

-Here are three important things to know about gluten ingredients…
+In any case, here are the two most important things to know about gluten ingredients…

 1. Glutens are less nutritionally complete than meat based proteins.
 They’re low in some of the ten essential amino acids dogs need to sustain life